kevinmutwiri/soft-skills/week1/courseOverview/README.md

 * **Ethics in Tech:** Considering the moral implications of digital products and data use.
 * **Technical Literacy:** Having a general understanding of how technology functions.
 * **Knowledge of Tech Track Specializations:** Understanding specific career paths like cybersecurity or data science.

+## ehub

+This will enable you to join the **Community** and your **Squad** (_your immediate community of peers_).

+You are expected to:

+- Keep track of announcements and updates that will be shared ever so often by the learning team on the platform.
+- Participate in the activities/discussions within your Squad, or on the program-wide platforms.

+### Community Engagements

+With some of the weekly content, you will have the chance to take time out in which you can put our learnings into action.
+During these times, you will have the opportunity to:

+- Apply your skills and knowledge.
+- Connect and network with individuals and businesses in your community and on LinkedIn.

+> At ALX and in this course, **70% of our learning is through doing**.

+**Office hours** are scheduled to help you with content related to the week, as well as any questions that you might have.

+**When**: Usually on Fridays at 2 PM GMT

+**Where**: For details on how to join the office hours online, keep a lookout for communication from the learner experience team via email and through the `#Announcements` channel on eHub.